sasamil/Matrix/README.md

 Matrix Algebra.
-Sparse and dense matrices I'm using for years.
+Sparse and dense matrices I've been using for years.

 Matrix class is for dense matrices.
 It is (imo) reliable and versatile.
 It contains a lot of useful matrix functions.
 And, a lot of operators, as well - the complex Matrix expressions (e.g. Matrix X = inv(trans(A)·P·A) · trans(A)·P·f ) are quite possible with this class.
 I frequently face problems in regards to Matrix Algebra and I use this class almost always.
 I find it very good for prototyping, testing, algorithms etc. This class has not been optimized for performancies.
 It has been designed for correctness, not for speed.